Aleosiss/rising_tides/ReadMe.md

 		- get new icon and faceplate
 		- create customizations for all ghosts
 		- figure out a way to either remove certain covert actions for the Program or simply template them as previously done
-	- Precogniscator
+	- Prognosticator
-		- this word sounded cool, so i will make it into a class
+		- this word sounded cool, so I will make it into a class
 		- wtf will it do?

 ###### Current Bugs: